annaweronica/AJ-resume-webpage/README.md

 ### Credits

-I have joined Code Institue to leran as much as I can from I believe best teachers, tutors and mentors and join IT work environment after the graduation of CI programme.

 ---

+Anna have joined Code Institue to leran as much as I can from I believe best teachers, tutors and mentors and that will give Anna the opportuinity to join IT work environment after the graduation of CI programme.

 ***Content***